Active Fixed Income Management

 As the COVID-19 crisis began to unfold, corporate bond spreads meaningfully repriced.
 Bonds from very high-quality companies began to trade at significantly discounted levels, compared to just a few months prior.

 As a result, our comfort with owning corporate bonds increased significantly.
 In late March 2020, our credit committee made the decision to move from an underweight to credit to a significant overweight.
-Over the following months, our strategies were able to purchase significant positions in high quality corporate bonds at very attractive levels.
+Over the following months, our strategies were able to purchase significant positions in high-quality corporate bonds at very attractive levels.
 We also focused on longer maturity bonds to further increase the potential impact of tightening credit spreads on the fund.

-C. November 2021
+B. November 2021

 Shortened Duration to reduce interest rate risk.